 The Hon.
 Under 25’s Secretary/Team Manager shall:-

-2) Organize and make arrangements for the Under 25 match programme and provide copies of the programme to the Hon.
-Secretary, Hon.
-Competition & Match Secretary and Junior Vice President.
+1) Organize and make arrangements for the Under 25 match programme and provide copies of the programme to the Hon.
+Secretary, and the Hon.
+Competition & Match Secretary.

 2i) HONORARY P & C MATCH OFFICER

 The Hon.
 P & C Match Officer shall: -